 My office is located at: 10100 Ironbridge Rd, Chesterfield VA 23832.
 My office is directly on Ironbridge Rd, in between The Gates Law Office and the Dentist Office.
 It is a tan building with red shutters.
 Pull into the driveway and come to the back of the building.
-Enter through the door and my office is upstairs to the left.
-I can be reached by phone at (804) 362-7860, by email at [email protected], or through my client portal at Jituzu.com.
+Enter through the door and my office is upstairs to the right.
+I can be reached by phone at (804) 362-7860 or by email at email@example.com.
 My office hours are available on my website, the client portal, and are updated regularly as my schedule changes.
-Please note that I am seeing clients during the day so I am able to return phone calls and emails during breaks or in the later evening when I finish with my final client.
+Please note that I am seeing clients during the day, so I am able to return phone calls and emails during breaks or in the later evening when I finish with my final client.
 I do have office staff who return phone calls related to scheduling appointments or billing issues.
 If they are unable to reach you, they will leave a voicemail if that option is available.
 Please allow up to 24 hours for a return call or email.

 4. How will I know if you are the right therapist for me?

 Finding the right fit is what makes or breaks a therapy session.
 It is important that you ask me questions to determine if I'm the therapist for you.
 The initial appointment is a space to discuss your goals for therapy and we'll use that time to answer any questions you have about me, my practice, my experience, my therapeutic approach, etc... anything you want to know that will help you in your decision to find the appropriate companion for your wellness journey.
 After our first meeting if you decide that we are not a good fit, nothing is taken personally and I will happily provide you referrals so you can find a therapist to meet your needs and preferences.

 5. Who do you work with?